2023

 24 weeks

 This module comprises a student-led piece of research/scholarly activity in the general field of anatomy, overseen by an academic supervisor.
 The research may be on any aspect of anatomical science including gross, microscopical, radiological, comparative or archaeological anatomy or any combination thereof.
-Students will gather data in semester 2 and then use this data to write an academic paper following the guidelines for authors in one of the following journals - Clinical Anatomy or the Journal of Anatomy.
+Students will gather data and then use this data to write an academic paper following the guidelines for authors in one of the following journals - Clinical Anatomy or the Journal of Anatomy.

 On completion of this module successful students will be able to: